August 12, 2021

 Challenges, Opportunities, and Enablers

-For today’s product-development leaders, generative design technologies present significant cultural, organizational, and competitive challenges.
+For today’s product-development leaders, generative design technologies bring unique cultural, organizational, and competitive challenges.

-One of the first barriers is likely to be stakeholder acceptance of the resulting parts and products: generative design algorithms produce designs that may radically differ from their human-designed predecessors.
-Some observers even find them “alien” or disturbing.
-That can hinder internal stakeholders’ acceptance of generative solutions, even when the proposed designs are technically superior.
-Using generative design for customer-facing parts creates similar acceptance challenges, although some companies are already capitalizing on the approach to create products with a unique and highly differentiated appearance.
+One of the first hurdles is stakeholder acceptance of the resulting designs.
+Generative algorithms often produce parts that look vastly different from traditional, human-crafted designs—sometimes even appearing “alien” or unsettling to some observers.
+This reaction can limit internal acceptance, even when the designs offer technical advantages.
+Using generative design for customer-facing parts presents similar challenges, though some companies successfully leverage it to create products with a distinct, highly differentiated look.

-The third set of issues concern process integration.
-Companies must consider how generative approaches mesh into existing engineering processes, data platforms, and toolchains.
-The rapid development pace of generative design technologies means companies will likely need more flexibility to use different tools from different vendors, with the ability to exchange and upgrade their design tools as technology evolves.
-That requires open, adaptable systems and high-level agility in product development and IT functions.
-Algorithmic generative design agility will be the future.
+A third challenge involves process integration.
+Companies must assess how generative design fits within their engineering workflows, data platforms, and toolchains.
+With generative design technologies advancing rapidly, flexibility becomes essential.
+Companies will likely need adaptable systems that allow them to use diverse tools from various vendors, ensuring they can update and exchange design tools as technology progresses.
+Achieving this requires open, flexible systems and high agility across product development and IT functions.
+In the future, agility in algorithmic generative design will be key.

 Conclusion

-In the coming years, generative design algorithms will continue to evolve, becoming more powerful, more widely applicable, and easier to use as algorithmic generative design improves.
-As additional computing power becomes available, it will be possible to extend the approach beyond the part level to permit the optimization of assemblies and, ultimately, complete products.
+In the coming years, generative design algorithms will continue to advance, becoming more powerful, versatile, and user-friendly.
+With greater computing power, generative design will expand beyond individual parts, enabling the optimization of entire assemblies and, eventually, complete products.

 Links to Other Pages